Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/_index.en.md

 ### Functional Prerequisites

-1. The app-developer must have access to create and develop applications owned by an organization.
+1. The app-developer must have access to create, develop and deploy applications owned by an organization.
 2. Existing basic Altinn form where the content of the data model is assessed against the intended data flow between application A and application B.
-3. Who is the instance owner
+3. It should be clear who the instance owners are, meaning what roles and access they acquire.

-Does the end user of application A have the required roles to instantiate application B on behalf of the intended recipient?
+Does the end user of application A have the required roles or delegated accesses to instantiate application B on behalf of the intended recipient?

 - If yes, no maskinporten integration is required.